thjhweb/ship-wreck2/content/_index.md

 ---
 # Welcome to this website

-I am a semi retired surveyor living in the East Midlands, England.
+Hello, my name is John and I am a semi retired surveyor living in the East Midlands, England.
 Having worked in the construction industry specialising in Architectural Conservation, I have had the opportunity to use various methods of site recording and as a keen wreck diver I have been able use some of these skills to record nautical archaeological sites both above and below the surface.

 I have been a member of the Nautical Archaeological Society (NAS) for a